hammond756/GHOST/README.md

 An iOS app that allows the user to play the game 'Ghost' on his/her phone

 #### Features:
-* Allow 2 to 6 player to play 'Ghost'
+* Allow 2 players to play 'Ghost'
  * In Dutch and English
  * Start new game or resume
  * Saves players' names/profiles